devops-tobi/MarketPeak_Ecommerce/README.md

 sudo systemctl reload httpd]**

 -  challenges:
-**[connecting the server with the EC2 instance, the server was unable to start until i used the "sudo systemctl start apache2" command.]**
+**[connecting the server with the EC2 instance, the server was unable to start until i used the "sudo systemctl start httpd" command.]**